-EcoViva works in partnership and solidarity with community-led organizations in Central America organized to achieve environmental sustainability, economic self-sufficiency, social justice, and peace.
+EcoViva supports community-led social justice movements in Central America implementing innovative solutions to poverty, environmental degradation, and climate change.
 Through our blog, we shares stories about these local community transformation efforts.

 Since our founding in 1996, we have supported a democratic movement for peace, justice and environmental sustainability in the Lower Lempa River Estuary and the nearby Bay of Jiquilisco Biosphere Reserve of El Salvador.
 With our continual and focused support, this grassroots movement has grown to include over 100 villages with a population of approximately 35,000 people.
 Our partner communities are building a green rural economy, addressing the effects of climate change, and empowering young people with information and education while protecting the largest mangrove forest left in the region.